Lisa Wilkinson: Huffington Post

-In August 2015 Wilkinson was asked by Arianna Huffington to become the Australian Editor-at-large of The Huffington Post.
-A role she held until 2018.
+In August 2015, Wilkinson was asked by Arianna Huffington to become the Australian Editor-at-large of the Huffington Post, a role she held until 2018.

 Television

-Her television career began in the late 1990s when she became a regular panelist on Network Ten and Foxtel's Beauty and the Beast.
+Wilkinson's television career began in the late 1990s when she became a regular panelist on Network Ten and Foxtel's Beauty and the Beast.
 During the 2000 Summer Olympics, she (along with Duncan Armstrong) co-hosted The Morning Shift on the Seven Network.

 Weekend Sunrise

-In April 2005, Wilkinson began hosting Weekend Sunrise on the Seven Network with Chris Reason, later with Andrew O'Keefe.
+In April 2005, Wilkinson began hosting Weekend Sunrise on the Seven Network with Chris Reason, and later with Andrew O'Keefe.

 Today

 On 10 May 2007, it was confirmed that Wilkinson was to co-host Today on the Nine Network after Jessica Rowe left the network and she began appearing on Today on 28 May 2007.
 This was Stefanovic's fifth female co-host in just over two years.
 In 2016, the duo took the show to number one in the breakfast TV wars for the first time in 12 years.

-On 16 October 2017, Wilkinson resigned from the Nine Network and Today due to a contract dispute with nine management over the significant gender pay gap that existed between her and long-time cohost Karl Stefanovic. after ten years with the network, effective immediately.
+On 16 October 2017, Wilkinson resigned from the Nine Network and Today effective immediately due to a contract dispute with management over the significant gender pay gap that existed between her and long-time co-host Karl Stefanovic after ten years with the network.

-Wilkinson herself announced she was leaving on Twitter and then just over an hour later announced on Twitter that she was joining Channel Ten.
+Wilkinson herself announced she was leaving on Twitter and then just over an hour later announced on Twitter that she was joining Network 10.

 In her 2021 memoir, It Wasn't Meant to Be Like This, Wilkinson revealed that she had been sacked over her request for a fairer pay structure at the Network.

 The Project

 In 2018, she joined The Project, a nightly TV current affairs programme on Network 10.
-On November 20, 2022 Wilkinson "stepped down from her role on The Project after a controversial year on the program."
+On 20 November 2022, Wilkinson "stepped down" from her role on The Project after a controversial year on the program."